liquidz/merr/README.md

 # merr

-minimal error handling library for clojure
+Minimal error handling library for Clojure/ClojureScript

 **THIS PROJECT IS WORK IN PROGRESS**